 Wallace chuckled from his spot at the counter, cleaning a cup.
 "We were a bunch of rascals back then, weren't we?"

 Martha chuckled.
 "Indeed you were.
-It's hard to believe so much time has past since our childhood days."
+It's strange to believe so much time has passed since our childhood days."

 "Good night, Woody."